mrfil/PowerGrid/_docs/Installation.md

 GCC 6.1 has OpenACC support but has not yet been tested by the developers, we welcome reports of anyone trying to compile with it.
 We hope to support it alongside PGI compilers in the near future.

 For those lucky enough to have access to Cray supercomputers, the Cray compiler does support OpenACC, but we have not tried to build with it.
-Because the Cray compilers are not available on desktops, workstations, or non-Cray branded clusters, we cannot dedicate resources to testing PowerGrid on it.
+Because the Cray compilers are not available on desktops, workstations, or non-Cray branded clusters, we have not dedicated resources to testing PowerGrid on it.

 ## Download PowerGrid
 {: .content-subhead }